 The general pathway in EMR requires five courses (20 credits).

 - One Portal Course.
-Courses designated as Portal Courses are meant to give students an overview of one or more of our core areas and should be taught by Harvard ladder faculty.
+Courses designated as Portal Courses are meant to give students an overview of one or more of our core areas.
 Many Portal Courses are taught by EMR committee members.
 On occasion, a student may be granted permission to use another course from the list as a Portal Course.
-Students wishing to discuss this option should do so with the Secondary Field Academic Adviser.
+Students wishing to discuss this option should do so with the Administrative and Program Director.

 - Four additional courses must be taken, two of which must be above the introductory level.

-The goal of this secondary pathway is to support study of Latinos in the United States including attention to history, language, culture, demographics, legal rights, and immigration status.
+The goal of this secondary pathway is to support study of Latinx communities in the United States with attention to history, language, culture, demographics, legal rights, and immigration.

 Five courses (20 credits) are required.

-- One Portal Course in Latino Studies.
-Courses designated as Portal Courses are meant to give students an overview of one or more of our core areas and should be taught by Harvard ladder faculty.
+- One Portal Course in Latinx Studies.
+Courses designated as Portal Courses are meant to give students an overview of one or more of our core areas.
 Many Portal Courses are taught by EMR committee members.
 On occasion, a student may be granted permission to use another course from the list as a Portal Course.
-Students wishing to discuss this option should do so with a Secondary Field Academic Advisor.
+Students wishing to discuss this option should do so with the Administrative and Program Director.

-- Three elective courses in Latino Studies.
+- Three elective courses in Latinx Studies.
 Two of these electives must be above the introductory level.

 - One comparative course.
 Comparative courses should consider study of ethnicity and culture from another perspective, which may include the study of another ethnic group within the United States or another globally comparative framework.